 While many probate properties are “distressed”, aged, with deferred maintenance, as you can see in the video, this charming 1 bedroom condo was ready for the new owner to move right in.
 The buyer was so excited to move in they asked if the seller would be willing to close early.
 Because we had all of the necessary paperwork completed upfront and the estate attorney had completed all that needed to be done, we closed 9 days ahead of schedule.

 In a hot seller’s market finding a screaming hot deal on a probate property may end up costing hundreds of thousands of dollars and a bidding war against so much competition in a low inventory market with such pent-up demand as we are experiencing in Santa Clara County.

-Kathleen Daniels is knowledgeable with the Santa Clara County Superior Court Probate Division.
-Up until recently, there was only one probate judge in department 13.
-A second probate judge was added in department 5 to help clear the backlog in the probate court calendar.
+Kathleen Daniels is knowledgeable about the Santa Clara County Superior Court Probate Division.
+Up until recently, there was only one probate judge in Department 13.
+A second probate judge was added in Department 5 to help clear the backlog in the probate court calendar.
 No doubt, the COVID-19 pandemic, court closures, and budget cuts have created a hardship on many estates.

 With the addition of a second judge and the implementation of new processes, the Santa Clara County Superior Court Calendar, the probate department, is able to move cases and hearings along in a more expeditious way.

 The court is hopeful they will get more money in their budget to add more resources which will help expedite even more.

 We were recently contacted by two administrators whose case was recently heard and the petition and order for probate were granted.
 They are now waiting on getting their Letters of Administration.
 Once their attorney provides the Letters, we will be listing their probate home.